Goldband Records: History

-In the early 1950s, Shuler established the Goldband complex—including recording studio, record store, and TV store—in Lake Charles, and began recording all genres of music, including R&B, blues, country, rock and roll, swamp pop and Cajun.
+In the early 1950s, Shuler established the Goldband complex—including recording studio, record store, and TV store—in Lake Charles, and began recording all genres of music, including R&B, blues, country, rock and roll, swamp pop, zydeco and Cajun music.
 Hit recordings included Boozoo Chavis's "Paper in My Shoe" (1954) and the company's biggest seller, Phil Phillips's "Sea of Love" (1959).
 Goldband was also the first to record Dolly Parton (then 13 years old), with "Puppy Love" (1960).
 Other artists recording for Goldband included Sidney Brown, Rockin' Sidney, Jo-El Sonnier, and Freddy Fender.

 The company thrived with Cajun regional successes through the 1960s, but changing tastes in the 1970s led to a decline in its fortunes.
 By the time of Shuler's death in 2005 it was the longest established independent record label.
 Today, it has become a mail order record company using their online site.

 The Goldband studio buildings in Lake Charles were demolished in May 2017.

 The Goldband Recording Corporation archival collection, which includes original sound recordings, papers, and photographs, resides at the University of North Carolina at Chapel Hill within the Southern Folklife Collection.